|BDM girls at their local headquarters in the Berlin suburbs.|

 Society inculcated unwholesome values into wholesome girls and boys who otherwise did the usual things that kids do.

-It directed an entire generation to support Germany, NSDAP Party goals and Adolf Hitler, not necessarily in that order.
-Hitler was kind of at the top of the food chain.
+The government directed an entire generation to support Germany, NSDAP Party goals and Adolf Hitler, not necessarily in that order.
+Hitler always was at the top of the food chain.

 |Imagine being that little girl, the ultimate moment of her life.
 Then imagine being that little girl 20 years later....|